Puppet 3.8 uses report format 4.

-This is the format of reports output by Puppet versions 5.5.3 and newer.
-It is backward compatible with report format 9 (in Puppet versions 5.5.0 to 5.5.2).
+This is the format of reports output by Puppet versions 3.3.0 and later.
+It is backwards-compatible with report format 3, as it only adds two fields.

 |logs||array||0 or more Puppet::Util::Log objects.|

 |metrics||hash||maps from string (metric category) to Puppet::Util::Metric.|

 |configuration_version||string or integer||The "configuration version" of the puppet run.
 This is a string if the user has specified their own versioning scheme, otherwise an integer representing seconds since the epoch.|

 |transaction_uuid||string||A UUID covering the transaction.
 The query parameters for the catalog retrieval will have included the same UUID.|